fabricio-suarte/planets-api/README.md

 The container is automatically removed after stoping.

-Comments, bugs reports, suggestions, etc. are wellcome.
+Comments, bugs reports, suggestions, etc. are welcome.